HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “the past perfect” is better like “ noticed that I had come from Osaka.”
+I am happy to learn it’s better to say “ whenever I remembered these things.”

 ★★★★★